sajibcse68/MyDailyLearn/CSS/css-animation.md

 animation-timing-function property values:

-- `ease` - Specifies an animation with a slow start, then fast, then end slowly (this is default)
+- `ease` - (default) Specifies an animation with a slow start, then fast, then end slowly
 - `linear` - Specifies an animation with the same speed from start to end
 - `ease-in` - Specifies an animation with a slow start
 - `ease-out` - Specifies an animation with a slow end